 The Mission of the Department is to impart computer education to the students in the rural area of Madurai district, so that they become enlightened and intelligent, and to improve the standards of their life, as well as to produce graduates who excel in research and service.
 We also aim to inculcate the attitudes and values that will motivate them towards the continuous process of learning and leadership.
-We strive to educate ground- breaking skills and technology for the benefit of learners through incessant upgradation of curriculum.
+We strive to educate ground-breaking skills and technology for the benefit of learners through incessant upgradation of curriculum.

-B.Sc.
-COMPUTER SCIENCE (ARTIFICIAL INTELLIGENCE) - SYLLABUS (Under CBCS based on OBE)(with effect from 2024 - 2025)
+(Under CBCS based on OBE) (For those admitted during 2024 - 2025 and after)